dickinson0718/f23-classmaterial/syllabus.md

 Completely Optional (a decent book if you want to a separate resource to follow): _Introduction to Computation and Programming Using Python_ by Guttag (2017)

+## Flipped Classroom

+This course will be run as a flipped classroom.
+You will be responsible for watching lecture videos before coming to class.
+In-class time will be used for discussion over topics covered in the videos and completing activities, and working on labs.

+The goal of the flipped classroom is so that you can get help when you need it.
+With coding, often student's do not realize their misunderstandings until it comes time to apply the material.
+So, rather than using class time for lectures, class time will be devoted to applying the material so that students can get help when they need it.

+This style of classroom will also allow students with various coding backgrounds to move through the material at (slightly) different rates.

 ## Course Objectives

 1. Introduce computer science: